onqtam/headjack/src/digital_footprint.md

 But why?
 Who could make use of this?
 Perhaps public individuals & streamers who are digging into something and want to make their digital trail for the session more easily accessible, analyzable & followable.

-This might not always be a good idea (users could mess up and make something private public by accident), but it should be possible and we have already learned to use incognito windows as a pattern so such a shift is not be impossible.
+This might not always be a good idea (complexity could be too high & users might mess up and make something public by accident), but it should be possible and we have already learned to use incognito windows as a pattern - such shifts are possible.

 I should be able to signal that if I wish

 expressivity

+Currently only the platforms decide what to do with that data - we might want to share it with other developers & analysts in order to get better products and insight.
+This is a power imbalance

 There are a couple of things to observe: